thejpanganiban/rom/README.md

     // Use redis or hiredis!
 Awesome!
     var db = rom.createDatabase('myDatabase', redisClient);

+    // Or you can just..
+This automatically picks up your current
+    // redis and creates a client.
+Also names the database 'default'. var db = rom.createDatabase();

     var User = db.Model.extend('user', {
         hello: function() {
             return "Hello, " + this.get('name') + "!";